 I added a hint of rum flavor and plenty of nutmeg to my biscotti to make them my idea of a marvelous Christmas morning treat.
 Enjoyed on their own or dunked in hot coffee, you can’t go wrong with Eggnog Biscotti!

 - Butter – Unsalted butter is best.
 Let it soften on the counter for a few minutes so it’s easier to work with.
+Use our guide on how to soften butter for best tips and tricks.

 Like most cookies, this dough starts by beating together butter and sugar.
 Add eggs, rum extract and your dry ingredients to make a thick dough.